abdelkarimer-razki/push_swap/README.md

 # push_swap
 # INTRODUCTION :
-First of all, we have to explain what this project actually ask us to do.
+First of all, we have to explain what this project actually ask us to do.<br />
-Well, we have basiclly two stacks, the first is named 'STACK A' and the second is 'STACK B', and the numbers that we're gonna sort are passed as argument in the object file and our program should show use the instructions he used to sort these numbers.
+Well, we have basiclly two stacks, the first is named 'STACK A' and the second is 'STACK B',<br />
+and the numbers that we're gonna sort are passed as argument in the object file and our program should show use the instructions he used to sort these numbers.